-A number of permits and approvals would be required over the course of the project spanning local, state and federal agencies.
-WJWW would work with Westchester County on the approval of the land swap and deed agreements, as well as a sewer easement to locate a sewer line on the airport property.
+A number of permits and approvals would be required in connection with the Project spanning local, state and federal agencies.
+WJWW would work with Westchester County on the legislative authorization and approval of the land swap and preparation of deed agreements, as well as a sewer easement to connect the Project to the County trunk line located on the Airport property.
 The Federal Aviation Administration would need to approve the modification of the airport footprint, and the Westchester County Department of Environmental Facilities would need to approve the required sewer connection.
-The filtration plant design would require approval of the NYS and County Department of Health, and a wetland permit from the US Army Corps of Engineers would also be required.
-In addition, WJWW will continue to coordinate with the State Supreme Court regarding compliance with its final injunction, and the USEPA regarding compliance with its administrative order.
+The Filtration Plant design would require approval of the NYS and County Departments of Health.
+A wetland permit from the US Army Corps of Engineers would also be required.
+In addition, WJWW will continue to coordinate with the Attorney General and NYS Commission oif Health regarding compliance with the injunction ordering filtration, and the Department of Justice and USEPA regarding compliance with the administrative order.